 Some types of sites can get by easier than others with an SEO friendly approach and no thought of keywords or strategy.

-Local sites with regional influence – I recently visited the office of a local Atlanta area security company to talk with them about SEO.
+Local sites with regional influence – I recently visited the office of a local Atlanta area security company to discuss SEO.
 They’d established quite a local reputation over the last decade or so from traditional advertising and sales along with making investments in the local community.
 Almost all their organic visitors came from brand name searches.
 The business had survived with a handful of informational pages… an SEO friendly site.
 They were only now ready to dive into digital marketing to get the results they’d always wanted.

 Celebrity site – CharlieSheen.com abruptly came online when the celebrity acquired the domain years ago gaining lots of notoriety and links.
 It’s offline now but still has 6k links according to Moz Link Explorer.
 I doubt he had a “winning” SEO strategy or that he needed one at the time.
 Looks like he just needs a host now.